katharsis-project/katharsis-docs/source/user-docs.rst

 Spring integration
 ------------------

-Katharsis provides a simple Spring Boot integration using the ``@Configuration`` annotated class ``KatharsisConfigV2``.
+Katharsis provides a simple Spring Boot integration using the ``@Configuration`` annotated class ``KatharsisConfigV3``.
 Using this class, the only thing needed to allow Katharsis process requests is parameter configuration.
 An example ``application.properties`` file is presented below.

 .. code-block:: bash

-  katharsis.resourcePackage=io.katharsis.spring.domain
   katharsis.domainName=http://localhost:8080
   katharsis.pathPrefix=/api

 Spring integration uses katharsis-servlet ``AbstractKatharsisFilter`` to fetch the requests.
+Similar to CDI, repositories and modules are picked up from the Spring ApplicationContext with  ``SpringServiceDiscovery``.

 Repository supported parameters